heig-vd-dai-course/heig-vd-dai-course/06.01-define-an-application-protocol/01-course-material/README.md

 ```

 The `MAIL` message is used to specify the sender of the message.
 The sender is
 specified after the `MAIL FROM:` keyword.
-You will learn more about the SMTP
-protocol in a future chapter to illustrate this example.

 A RFC also defines the order in which messages can be or must be exchanged.